ziqiwww/lssg_benchmark/README.md

 # [SIGMOD '27] Fast Label-Filtering Approximate Nearest Neighbor Search via Progressive Label Set Stratification [The benchmarking repository].

+> > This is the benchmarking library of LSSG, for the header-only library with python bindings, please check [here](https://github.com/nju-websoft/LSSG.git).

 LSSG is a multi-tier proximity graph for label-filtering approximate nearest neighbor search (LFANNS).
 It unifies the three canonical label filters — **equality**, **containment**, and **overlap** — in a single index by interpreting label set relations through label set distance (Jaccard distance).
 Edges are stratified into tiers with nested similarity bounds (`(0,1] ⊃ (0, 0.67] ⊃ (0, 0.33] ⊃ (0,0]`); the bottom tier is label-agnostic for global navigability, while upper tiers connect increasingly similar label sets and preserve equality exactly at the top tier.
 Search performs tier-ordered in-filtering beam search, escalating to stricter tiers to escape local minima in selective regions.

 Key contributions: